 A History Maker!
 A sense of pride and respect, Johnny Daniels has earned.
 The self-taught entrepreneur was gifted with impeccable talent, his work sold for thousands and now ten's of thousands.
 His God-given talent is reflected in his personal love for God’s nature in a lifetime of wildlife paintings.
 Never did he realize he’d bridge such a significant historic connection, the Originals, and the 2nd Generation.
 Preservation of America’s history through art education for future generations are essentials Johnny understood.
 He is honored and remembered for his great achievements and contributions.

 History of the Highwaymen is a part of America's past-time.
-Their rightful place in the world of art was reaffirmed when the United States of America, First Historic African American, Commander-in-Chief, 44th President Barack Obama held the highest office of the land and First Lady Michelle Obama added two of AJ Brown’s paintings to their private White House collection.
+Their rightful place in the world of art was reaffirmed when the United States of America, first historic African American, Commander-in-Chief, the 44th President Barack Obama held the highest office of the land, and First Lady Michelle Obama added two of AJ Brown’s paintings to their private White House collection.
 Johnny Daniels was included in the president's private collection.

 Location: Fort Pierce, Florida, Pine Grove Cemetery, 1000 block Avenue L, section 2-N

 Fabricated: Mosaika Art Design